aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

 # TODO

+* In aws-sdk-code-generator/helpers.rb the *markdown* method is removing invalid HTML artifacts.
+This should probably happen BEFORE handing it to the code generator.
+Maybe move this into the rake task.

 * Currently there is an ALIAS for Struct = Structure in aws-sdk-core.
   This is a work-around for YARD documentation bugs with struct.